VirgilSecurity/virgil-sdk-cpp/tutorial/virgil_sdk_cpp.md

 #### Confirm and Get a Validated Identity

-Confirm the identity and get a temporary token.
+Confirm the Identity and get a temporary token.

 ``` {.cpp}
 // use confirmation code sent to your email box.